neondatabase/website/content/docs/guides/koyeb.md

 - A [Koyeb account](https://app.koyeb.com/) to deploy the application.
 Alternatively, you can install the [Koyeb CLI](https://www.koyeb.com/docs/quickstart/koyeb-cli) if you prefer to deploy the application from your terminal.
 - A [Neon account](https://console.neon.tech/) to deploy the PostgreSQL database.

+The example application connects to your Neon PostgreSQL database using [Prisma](https://www.prisma.io/) as an ORM.
+Prisma synchronizes the database schema with the Prisma schema included with the application and seeds the database.

 ## Create a Neon project

 1. Navigate to the [Neon Console](https://console.neon.tech/).